Marine Parkway–Gil Hodges Memorial Bridge: Later years

 The bridge saw 1.7 million vehicles in 1938, its first full year of operation.
 By 1940, the Marine Parkway Bridge had recorded 4 million crossings.
 Following the 1940 merger of the Marine Parkway Authority and Triborough Bridge and Tunnel Authority, the operation of the bridge fell to the latter.
-On the bridge's 20th anniversary, The Wave of Long Island noted that 80 million vehicles had crossed the bridge since opening.
+On the bridge's 20th anniversary, The Wave of Long Island noted that 80 million vehicles had crossed the Marine Parkway Bridge since opening.

 On April 4, 1978, the bridge connecting Brooklyn and Queens was renamed for Gil Hodges, the former championship-winning first baseman for the Brooklyn Dodgers who later won a World Series as the manager of the Queens-based New York Mets.
 It was believed to be the first bridge to be named for a major sports figure.

 From 1999 to 2001, the bridge received a renovation.
 The four lanes were widened by placing the pedestrian walkway on the outside of the superstructure.
 The existing steel-grated roadway deck on the lift span was replaced with a new steel grating.
 A Jersey barrier was also installed to separate opposing traffic flows.
 In addition, the elevators and electrical systems in the two towers were replaced, and new variable message signs and traffic control devices were installed on the bridge, approach roadways, and toll plaza.
 The walkway on the bridge was closed temporarily so the roadway could be widened.

 Part of the crash of American Airlines Flight 587 in 2001 was filmed from a tollbooth camera on this bridge.

+American Airlines Flight 587 (circled in white) is briefly seen in this video, moving downward with a white streak behind it.
+This video, released by the NTSB, was recorded by a toll-booth camera located on the bridge.